Potsdam, Germany. Famous for its parks and gardens and beautiful buildings.

 This little bit of Old Holland , transplanted to Brandenburg makes a lovely place to wander, and to take a little break.
 Now home to cafes and boutiques, the buildings were originally built in the 1700s for Dutch craftsmen invited to Potsdam by King Frederick Wilhelm I. The buildings are as pretty inside, as out.
 A really quirky, fun aspect of the city.

-If you have managed to visit Potsdam with more success than we did, I would love to hear about it.
+We enjoyed our off plan, whistle stop tour of Potsdam and wouldn’t hesitate to recommend this city.
+I think a return visit will be on the cards.
+If you have managed to visit Potsdam with more success than we did, I’d love to hear about it.
 Lets chat in the comments.

 Until next time,